notionmusic/presets/WELCOME.md

 # Welcome to Notion's Community Presets

-Presets for sound libraries
+This readme is a basic overview of how to upload, download or edit the preset files hosted here

-This readme is a basic overview of how to upload, download or edit files hosted here [Find the preset info here] (Documentation/Plug-in Presets.md)
+If you are happy using GitHub, then jump straight to the next readme which will outline what our presets are, how to create them, and how to use them: [Find it here](presets/Documentation/Plug-in Presets.md)